-- Superpowered Evil Side: The Darkchylde for Magik, and the Goblyn Queen for Madelyne.
+- Superpowered Evil Side: The Darkchylde for Magik, and the Goblin Queen for Madelyne.

-- Sympathy for the Devil: As evidenced on this page, Madelyne Pryor is treated as much victim as villain in this story arc, thanks to the circumstances surrounding the end of her and Cyclops' marriage.
+- Sympathy for the Devil: As evidenced on this page, Madelyne Pryor is treated as much as a victim as a villain in this story arc, thanks to the circumstances surrounding the end of her and Cyclops' marriage.

 - Underboobs: See page illustration above.
 Unquestionably one of the most legendary examples in comic book history.
 Were it not for the fact that she possessed awesome telekinetic powers or some hellafied double-sided tape, there would have been no way that Madelyne could have ever raised her arms like that, much less engaged in combat, without baring it all!

 - Jean Grey's return started the whole mess.